 - Get support.
 Regardless of the path you choose in achieving sobriety, it is important to have support along the way.
 Recovering from addiction with others can make the process easier.
 Whether it is through building a sober social network, relying on friends and family or engaging with a recovery community, people can provide encouragement and much-needed guidance that is critical in recovery.
 Joining recovery groups and attending meetings can provide great benefits.
 Recovering with others who share similar experiences can make the process less isolating.

 - Consider treatment.
-In addition to support groups, professional treatment may be necessary.
+In addition to support groups, professional alcoholism treatment programs may be necessary.
 Alcohol rehabilitation programs physical, mental and emotion support.
 Quitting alcohol is more than the physical act of not drinking; it is a lifestyle change that requires commitment.
-Treatment centers can also provide support if you struggle with a co-occurring disorders that fuel addictive behaviors.
+Treatment centers can also provide support if you struggle with a co-occurring disorder that fuels addictive behaviors.
 Receiving treatment for mental health disorders simultaneously improves the success of alcohol rehab and greatly reduces the likelihood of relapse.

 There are a number of reasons to quit alcohol and live a sober life.
 In addition to the physical and mental benefits of living a sober life, sobriety can improve your relationships with others and heighten your quality of life.
 If you are considering quitting alcohol, there are a number of resources available to assist you in the process.
 The most important piece of recovery is understanding that it is lifelong process and you may experience setbacks.
 If you experience relapse, it does not mean you’re a failure or that you will never achieve your goals.
 Relapse is simply an opportunity to learn from your mistakes and recommit to your goals of achieving sobriety.
 Regardless of the recovery path you choose, it is important to reduce temptations while committing to living an enhanced, sober life.